fry-guy/piboy-keymaps/README.md

 chmod +x  /home/pi/RetroPie/roms/ports/MM45Start</br>
 chmod +x  /home/pi/RetroPie/roms/ports/MM45.sh

 After resetting EmulationStation, MM45 should show up in your Ports folder.
 This is the entry used to launch the game.
-(You can also launch the game from the PC folder in RetroPie, but it will not activate the custom control scheme.)

 Virtual keyboard setup instructions are the same as outlined for Might and Magic III.